-Training and retraining are now an essential part of the business strategy for all successful companies.
-Preparing and delivering top-quality 'on-the-job' and 'off-the-job' training to meet organizational needs, is an essential skill for companies and organizations.
-This programme will also prove valuable to In-Company Trainers wanting to improve and update their training skills.
+Training and retraining are now key parts of the business strategy for all successful companies.
+Preparing and delivering top-quality ‘on-the-job’ and ‘off-the-job’ training to meet organizational needs, is an essential requirement for progressive companies and organizations.
+This programme will also prove valuable to In-Company Trainers who wish to improve and update, their training skills, using the latest techniques.

-To understand learning styles, and to examine techniques which will enhance the learning process
+To understand different learning styles and training techniques that will enhance the learning process

 To design training material for a group training session to meet specified needs

-To gain knowledge, skills, and practical tools to deliver effective training, using group facilitation techniques
+To gain knowledge, skills, and practical tools to deliver effective training, using interactive group facilitation techniques

-To improve your group training techniques, by focusing on effective communication behaviours
+To improve your training techniques, by focusing on effective communication in your training delivery

 To evaluate your training sessions for reaction, learning, changing behaviour, and ultimately contributing value to the organization

-To enhance your performance, through practice sessions, with Trainer and DVD review with feedback
+To enhance your performance, through practice sessions, with both Trainer and peer feedback

 What You Will Gain